agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **Claim**: It matters which city you live in.

-you get converted to the cities message.

-Persuasion is real

-You feel the values that the people around you respect

-You absorb the values of the people around you respect

-**re-write Claim**:

-**Subject**: The values you absorb

-**Predicate**: are those that the people around you respect
+**re-write Claim**:  The things you value change, when you move to another region.

-**Example-sub**: Will probably didn't care about "YC startup standards" while he was in London.
-Will found out that he was doing "merely fine" by YC standards and started to "work harder and optimize his time even further".
+**Example**: Will probably didn't care about "YC startup standards" while he was in London.
+(After he moved to the Silicon Valley,) Will found out that he was doing ["merely fine"](https://www.effectivealtruism.org/articles/why-nonprofits-should-apply-to-y-combinator/) by YC standards and started to "work harder and optimize his time even further".

-Will absorbed the value that "YC standards" are to live by while he was with Y-combinator
+Will absorbed the value that "YC standards" are to live by while he was with Y-combinator.

-**Example-pred**: The Y-combinator startup people care about being a top YC startup according to "YC standards"

 **Definition**:  Checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

-Really vague possibly.
+**Failed**?
+Unsure.
+"YC standards", "value"!

 ---

-**Claim**: More money at the top hubs
+**Claim**: More money at the top hubs.

 **re-write Claim**: Salary at "great hubs" is higher than in "non-hubs".

-Salary at places that is home to the largest revenue Invensment banks' headquarters is higher than other places
+**re-write Claim**: Salary at home of headquarters of the largest revenue Investment banks' is higher than in other places.

-**Subject**: Salary at places that is home to the largest revenue Invensment banks' headquarters

-**Predicate**: is higher than other places

-**Example**: Salary of friend in NYC is about 200k$.
-In India was about 33k$.
+**Example**: Salary of friend in NYC in Investment Banking is about 200k`$`.
+In India was about 33k`$`.

+New York houses the [Largest Revenue Investment Bank’s Headquarters](https://en.wikipedia.org/wiki/List_of_investment_banks)(Goldman Sachs, JP Morgan and Chase, Morgan Stanley, BofA).

-**Definition**: checks out
+**Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 ---

-**Claim**: Great hubs attract top people (highly ambitious and super-productive)
+**Claim**: Great hubs attract top people (highly ambitious and super-productive).

 **re-write claims**: Places that have the highest concentration from an industry ~~attract~~ have highly successful people.